-Whether you’re watching a new TV show or bingeing an age-old favorite, everyone has that one thing they can’t get past when it shows up on-screen.
+Whether you’re watching a new TV show or a marathon of an age-old favorite, everyone has that one thing they can’t get past when it shows up on-screen.
 Personally, I will shout every single time I notice an obviously empty coffee cup a character is pretending to juggle.
 My best friend cannot ignore a poorly executed American accent by a British actor.
 My husband has to IMDB every actor who looks vaguely familiar until he figures out where he’s seen them before.

 But for interior designers, the distractions of a TV home quickly rises above anything the actors are doing, wearing, or saying.